WarrenU/Photofeed/README.md

  Photographer editing.
 3. To see a photographer's Feed of photos near their location & of photographers they are following, visit: `/photographers/1/feed/`
-4. To follow a user, you could update Photographer,
- Do a post request to: `photographers/1/follow` where the id in the url is who you (logged in user) wants to follow.
+4. To follow a user, you could update via Post/Patch on the Photographer endpoint: `photographers/1/follow`, or do a post request to: `photographers/1/follow` where the id in the url is who you want to follow (as a logged in user, ensured via IsAuthenticated).

 ### Photos App:
 Photos are uploaded by a Photographer, and are taken at a certain location.